KorroQln/aws-hardened-golden-ami/README.md

 ## Configuration
 1. Create a S3 bucket and upload build kits in S3 bucket
 2. Create IAM Role and attach any required policies
-4. Create build components for Image Receipt
+3. Create build components for Image Recipe
     - Choose a base image for customizations
     - Add any necessary software from the base image
     - Customize settings and scripts
     - Get a CIS hardening component from S3
     - Execute hardening script
     - Clean up
+4. (Optional) Create a test components
+    - Run tests on the new image to ensure stability.
+Examples of the test may include to test that AMI can boot, application can be run, and test specific patch or security policy has been applied
-6. Create infrastructure configurations
+5. Create infrastructure configurations
     - Select IAM role with the required permissions
-7. Create distribution settings
+6. Create distribution settings
     - Include specific regional settings, launch permissions, accounts that can launch the output AMI and the output AMI name
     - You will need to create new IAM Role to distribute AMIs sharing to cross account in the region
-6. Create EC2 Image Builder pipeline from hardening recipe
+7. Create EC2 Image Builder pipeline from hardening recipe
-7. Trigger the pipeline
+8. Trigger the pipeline

+## Automating CIS Audit with CIS-CAT Pro Assessor
+You can automate and leverage CIS-CAT Pro Assessor for compliance audit with all available CIS Benchmarks [here](https://github.com/CISecurity/CCPA-Docs/blob/master/docs/Coverage%20Guide.md#cis-benchmark-coverage) during pre-remediation or post-remediation (or both).
+Make sure you have the appropiate SecureSuite license to unlock full feature and content access for CIS-CAT Pro Assessor.

+Create new copmponent and attach to the Image Recipe:
+1. Upload CIS-CAT Pro Assessor to S3 bucket
+2. Automate the `(Assessor-CLI.bat|.sh)` script as root, Administrator, or an equivalently privileged principal
+3. Upload audit report into S3 bucket
+> Refer to user guide for more information